Dr. Richard Bowman

 Dr. Richard Swanson teaches course that explore biblical interpretation, interpretive theory, and the ways people live and hope.
 He also teaches Biblical Greek on occasion, and co-teaches (with Dr. Michael Mullin, history) “Peopling Paradise: Migrants, Missionaries, and Money,” a course that travels to Hawaii to study the effects of colonization on traditional cultures.
 His research focuses on the interaction between religion and culture and on the interpretive implications of ancient and modern performances of biblical narratives.
 He has written four books and numerous articles, and is currently finishing work on a performance-critical commentary, Provoking the Gospel of John: A Storyteller’s Commentary.
 Swanson serves a co-chair of the Bible in Ancient and Modern Media Section for the Society of Biblical Literature, and is a member of the executive board for the Network of Biblical Storytellers.
 He is the director of the Provoking the Gospel Storytelling Project, a troupe of actors drawn from among Augustana students and alums.
 He received his M.Div. and Ph.D. from Luther Seminary.
 Before beginning his doctoral studies, he was a parish pastor for six years.

 Dr. Stephen Minister teaches courses in ethics, continental philosophy, modern philosophy, and philosophy of religion, as well as study-abroad courses on global poverty and the ethics of development.
-His research engages the continental tradition, especially the writings of Emmanuel Levinas, and focuses on conceptions of the human person, the relationship between responsibility and reason and practical issues related to global poverty, human rights, and economic justice.
-He is the author of De-Facing the Other: Reason, Ethics, and Politics after Difference (Marquette UP, 2012).
-He is also the co-editor of Reexamining Deconstruction and Determinate Religion (Duquesne UP, 2012) and author of a variety of journal articles and book chapters.
+His research engages the continental tradition, especially the writings of Emmanuel Levinas, and focuses on conceptions of the human person, the relationship between responsibility and reason, and practical issues related to global poverty, human rights, and economic justice.
+He is the author of De-Facing the Other: Reason, Ethics, and Politics after Difference (Marquette UP, 2012) and a variety of journal articles and book chapters.
+He also co-edited Kierkegaard's God and the Good Life (Indiana UP, 2017) and Reexamining Deconstruction and Determinate Religion (Duquesne UP, 2012).
 He received bachelors degrees in philosophy and mathematics at Seattle Pacific University and his Ph.D. in philosophy at Fordham University.
 He is also the advisor for the Augustana chapter of the philosophy honor society Phi Sigma Tau.

 Associate Professor, Philosophy and Classics